CRE Tool Hub

 Formula: NOI / Debt Service

-Below 1.00x Negative Cash Flow (Automatic Decline).
+Below 1.00x Insufficient Cash Flow (Automatic Decline).

 1.25x Standard Lender Floor for most deals.